joostkremers/ebib/docs/ebib-manual.md

 element of the list should itself be a list of two items, the key of the relevant template in `org-capture-templates` and the template to use.

-Note that Ebib only finds one note per entry, so if you create several notes for an entry, Ebib can only display and open the first one it finds.
+Note that Ebib only searches for a single note for each entry, so if you create more than one, Ebib only displays and opens the first one it finds.
 More than one note for an entry can still be useful, though, for example as a reading list or to export entries to some Org-based format.
 (You can customise `ebib-notes-template-specifiers` and add new